Men's Tantalum Rings: Pros and ConsPosted | Updated

 No special care is needed to maintain a tantalum wedding band or ring.
 When necessary, you can clean it with mild soap and water to remove any debris.
 Store it in a pouch or box when it’s not being worn to keep it safe and free of scratches or nicks.

 Tantalum is used in many medical applications because it’s biocompatible and hypoallergenic.
 As jewelry, it won’t irritate skin, exacerbate skin conditions, or trigger any allergic reactions.

 Tantalum is even easy to customize with beautiful inlays, edging, textured or hammered finishes and fibers so that you can get the exact look you want.

 There are relatively few negatives to tantalum as a material for wedding bands.
 Among the current minuses are occasional sourcing issues and a lack of design variety.

 Many buyers want to know that their rings are ethically and sustainably sourced.
 Some tantalum is mined in high-conflict regions, but most of it comes from Australia and South America, which is conflict-free.

 Most tantalum jewelry available today consists of men’s rings and wedding bands.
 There aren't as many options for women, however.
 As the metal becomes more popular, more designs will surely become available.

 Tantalum is easy to get used to.
-It’s so light on the finger it can feel like you’re wearing nothing at all.
-Plus, chances are you already sport some tantalum.
 It’s the same metal you’re likely carrying around in your phone, laptop and other personal devices.
 Tantalum is a seriously futuristic metal and, with Jordan Jack, it’s one you could be wearing on your ring finger within a few days.

 Jordan Jack’s Promise to You